0xC0LD/cpp/README.md

 ├── console dll       - a dll that attaches a console to the process ├── exit dll          - a dll that calls exit(0);
-├── playwav dll       - a dll that plays a wav file └── stackoverflow dll - a dll that slowsdown/crashes the application (creates a thread fork bomb)
+├── playwav dll       - a dll that plays a wav file └── stackoverflow dll - a dll that slows down/crashes the application (creates a thread fork bomb)

 keylogger            - keylogger examples
 ├── GetAsyncKeyState - a keylogger that calls the GetAsyncKeyState function in a while loop (slow, CPU hog) └── input hook       - a keylogger that makes a keyboard input hook callback (fast)

 network shell               - network shell examples ├── bdi (backdoor injector) - a program that makes a persistent backdoor on windows